 Corwen 4 miles.

-A rustic, traditional bungalow near Corwen in North Wales.
+A rustic, traditional bungalow near Corwen in North Wales situated next to the owner's home.

 The brilliant rural location and comfortable living make this cottage perfect for a small group to come and relax in the Welsh countryside.